SQL Server benchmarks

 Key insights

-@NewId INT OUTPUTis the most efficient pattern: the identity value is written to the output parameter slot by SQL Server during SP execution, retrieved bySqlClientas part of the SP's response packet.
-No second result set, no second roundtrip.SELECT SCOPE_IDENTITY()requiresreader.NextResultAsync()to advance past the INSERT's empty result set — a small but measurable overhead vs a pure OUTPUT parameter.- The two-roundtrip
+@NewId INT OUTPUTis the most efficient pattern: the identity value is written to the output parameter slot by SQL Server during stored procedure execution, retrieved bySqlClientas part of the response packet.
+No second result set, no second round trip.SELECT SCOPE_IDENTITY()requiresreader.NextResultAsync()to advance past the INSERT's empty result set.
+This creates a small but measurable overhead compared with a pure OUTPUT parameter.- The two-round-trip

 OUTPUT INSERTED.Id(for multi-row TVP inserts) or@NewId INT OUTPUT(for single-row inserts).
 Never use a separateSCOPE_IDENTITY()query orSELECT MAX(Id).